 Jump to:

-While it may seem too simple for some people, it is an important first step in learning how to draw.
+Learning how to draw a 3d sphere is an important first step in learning how to draw.
 Sketching balls, spheres and other basic shapes will help you see more accurately and become a better artist.

-Learning how to draw a sphere correctly is important drawing skill.
-It helps you learn how to see objects in space and then depict the shape and value into paper.
+Sketching a 3d sphere correctly is an important drawing skill.
+It will help you learn how to see objects in space and then depict the shape and value into paper.

 More importantly, spheres translate into many other objects that you might want to draw or paint.